Look after your thinking skills

 When it comes to keeping our minds sharp, some of the advice can be confusing or contradictory.
 From fish oils to physical activity, from B vitamins to brain training, open the newspaper and it’s easy to find claims on what helps and what harms.

 But which claims can we trust?
 What do we reliably know about what will help us stay sharp as we age?

-Many of these studies are on factors that we can influence ourselves, that is, aspects of lifestyle.
+- Many of these studies are on factors that we can influence ourselves.
 Evidence suggests, for example, that taking exercise and engaging in new activities are linked with better thinking skills in later life.

-Some lifestyle choices increase the risk of more decline, including smoking.
+- Some lifestyle choices increase the risk of more decline.
+This includes smoking.
 In addition, some health conditions are now known to be associated with more decline, including cardiovascular disease and type 2 diabetes.

 The basic message from research is that we have much more control over our destiny than we previously thought.
 How our thinking skills change over our life course is not set in stone - not everything is in our DNA.